Frequently asked questions

 Can organisations apply to the Creatives in Schools programme?

-Schools can partner with organisations, companies, and/or individuals.
-Creative organisations or companies will have to identify the individual creative(s) that will work with the school or kura.
+Kura and schools can partner with organisations, companies, and/or individuals.
+Creative organisations or companies will have to identify the individual creative(s) that will work with the kura and school and agree in advance how the creative fee of $10,000 will be remunerated to the creative(s) if they are funded.
 The application will need to demonstrate how the Creatives in Schools project will be above and beyond an organisation or company’s usual activity in schools.
-The $10,000 funding must be used to remunerate the identified individual creative(s) who will deliver the project.

 How many creatives may be involved in a project?